Scientific Name

 How to Grow and Care

-Palmer's Sedum is noted as being one of the most shade-tolerant of Sedums, but if grown in bright light, the green leaves blush with pink.
+Palmer's Sedum is noted as one of the most shade-tolerant Sedums, but if grown in bright light, the green leaves blush with pink.
 Water during the growing season only if the soil dries out completely.
 It is hardy to 20 °F (-7 °C), and some say it can handle temperatures closer to 0°F (-17.8°C).

 Learn more at How to Grow and Care for Sedum.